KahHongg/Fencing-Competition-Performance-Tracker/README.md

 |   22  | Fencer 22 | School B |    NA    |   SGP   |     NA    |
 |   23  | Fencer 23 | School C |    NA    |   SGP   |     NA    |
 |   24  | Fencer 24 | School D |    NA    |   SGP   |     NA    |

+* Fencing competition results are sourced from an online platform called FencingTimeLive.

+* To streamline the analysis, addressing missing values and alphanumeric entries in the "Place" column of the CSV file downloaded from the platform is crucial.

 # Loading the Libraries: